 Should I rent a car in San Francisco?

-- San Francisco is very walkable, with good public transit.
-If you stay in the right neighborhood, you simply don’t need a car.
+You shouldn’t rent a car in San Francisco unless you really need to.
+Most of the city is walkable, with good public transit.
+If you stay in the right area, you simply don’t need a car.
+Not only that, but parking is limited and expensive, and break-ins are common.

-If you do need to get to an inaccessible part of the city, we recommend ordering a rideshare like Uber or Lyft.
-Taking a couple rides like this during your trip will save you tons of money over renting a car and paying for parking.
+If you need to get to an inaccessible part of the city, we recommend taking a rideshare like Uber or Lyft.
+Taking a handful of rides like this during your trip will save you money over renting a car and paying for parking.

-Having said all of that, there are some reasons why you may want to rent a car for a short part of your trip.
-Maybe you want to spend the weekend leisurely exploring Wine Country.
-Maybe you want to do an extended road trip to Monterey, CA. Simply plan your trip to only have the car for those days and leave it behind for your time in San Francisco.
+That said, there are some reasons why you may want to rent a car for part of your trip.
+Maybe you want to spend the weekend exploring wine country, or on a road trip to Yosemite.
+Simply plan your trip to have a car for the days you’ll need it and don’t use it to get around San Francisco.

-Better yet, skip the car and book a tour to see the areas surrounding San Francisco.
-Browse all of the options at Extranomical Tours.
+Better yet, skip the car and book a tour to see the areas around San Francisco.
+Chances are Extranomical Tours can take you anywhere you want to go.